dislux-hapfyl/meta-lang-examples/README.md

 Many of the current limitations can be worked around, and Meta will still reward you with outstanding results.
 The language is incomplete, but compiled programs are of production quality, blazingly fast, efficient and with few dependencies - unless you need garbage collection of memory for long-running programs.

 If you need support, contact us for consulting or contract development.

-Supported Platforms
+## Supported Platforms

-Climbing over fences of walled gardens

--Web Browsers
+- Web Browsers
--PC (Personal Computer / Laptop / Server)
+- PC (Personal Computer / Laptop / Server)
--Smart Phones & Tablets
+- Smart Phones & Tablets
--Game Consoles & Handhelds
+- Game Consoles & Handhelds
--Embedded Systems
+- Embedded Systems
--Home Computers
+- Home Computers
--Mainframes
+- Mainframes

 Meta is being developed on 64-bit Linux.
 In-house we have preliminary test programs written in Meta running on several other platforms and sub-platforms.
 So far, a compiler for web browsers and multiple computer platforms, and a cross compiler for Atari 8-bit home computers through the C back-end have been released.
 Stay tuned for more.